Audi A5 Sportback interior

 SE models are the least expensive Audi A5 Sportback cars but you wouldn’t really know it because the flashes of chrome trim pieces scattered around the interior look expensive and the seats are upholstered in a mix of fake and real leather.

 Sport models’ interiors look nicer thanks to their larger swathes of chrome and they come with LED interior lighting that illuminates the interior door handles, cup holders, centre console, as well as the front and rear footwells.
 They also have handy exterior lights that illuminate the sides of the car so you don’t accidentally step in puddles when you park up in the dark.

-S line models have the sportiest interiors of all.
+S line cars have the sportiest interiors of all.
 They get ‘S’ embossed leather-Alcantara sports seats, door openings with ‘S’ illuminated kickplates, stainless steel pedals, brushed aluminium trim and a three-spoke sports steering wheel.

 The Audi A5 has a smart looking interior that’s very well built.
 However, its back seats are squashed with three people and you need to pay for options to get the best from it

-SE models get the same seven-inch MMI colour infotainment screen that’s fitted to the rest of the A5 Sportback range, but without sat-nav.
+SE cars get the same seven-inch MMI colour infotainment screen that’s fitted to the rest of the Audi A5 Sportback range, but without sat-nav.
 It’s not a big issue though, because Apple CarPlay and Android Auto are integrated, so you can use the sat-nav app on your smartphone via the A5’s big screen.

 The basic MMI system’s clearly laid out menus are easy to navigate and the control knob located between the two front seats makes it easy to use on the move.